ppouliot/ansible-role-ansible-bootstrap/README.md

 ```
 enable_pip: True
 ```
 ### Enable Ansible
 Setting this value controls the installation of ansible using the newly deployed pypy environment.
+Additionally symlinks are created in ~/bin for application, and added to use the users path statement in .bashrc.
 Default value is set to 'False'

 ```
 enable_ansible: True
 ```

 ### Enable Ansible Folders
 Setting this value creates the folder infrastructure and configuration files for an ansible contoller deployed into the home directory as the rest of the Tooling.
 Default value is set to 'False'

 ```
 enable_ansible_folders: True
 ```
 ### Enable bastion
 Setting this value creates an asible configration for using ansible with ssh proxying through a bastion host in the ansible.
 Default value is set to 'False'